kanji-karanja/IEBC_project/README.md

 ## Group members for this project:
 1. Jane Nduta Manyi
-2. Joseph Njogu @njogu-joseph
+2. Joseph Njogu @joseph-njogu
 3. James Mwangi @mwangi-james
 4. John Chege
 5. Karim K. Kanji @kanji-karanja
 6. Ken Ngati
-7. Jacob Mogire
+7. Jacob Mogire @jacohwin

 ### The project question:
 Write a program that can be used by IEBC to register voters whenever there is an upcoming elections.